mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 We assume that all validators keep track of all the messages they sent and received during an execution of the Tendermint consensus algorithm.
 The idea is that a correct process would be able to prove that it was not faulty by showing its activity (*message logs*) to the monitor.
-Indeed, the monitor should be able to detect all faulty processes that led to a fork by analyzing the message logs from all the correct processes that have no reason for not sending their message logs.
+Indeed, the monitor should be able to detect all faulty processes that were responsible to generate a fork by analyzing the message logs from all the correct processes that have no reason for not sending their message logs.

 ## Fork scenarios

 In order to better understand the problem, we analyze the scenarios when the fork can happen and how the monitor would be able to handle the situation when analyzing the log received from each validator.

+From now on, the expression "leading to a fork" will be used to generally define a set of actions carried out by a process that caused a fork.
+For example, saying "a process *p* leads to a fork" means that *p* caused a fork by having made one or more faulty behaviours in a specific consensus instance.

-### Fork in same round
+### Fork in a single round

 A fork happens in a certain round *r* when two decisions are made in the same round *r* for different values.
 In other words, this means that a correct process *p* had decided value *v* in round *r* and some other correct process *p'* (*p != p'*) has decided value *v'* (*v != v'*) in round *r*.